dprojects/getDimensions/Docs/README.md

 	![PDHole001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/PDHole001.png)

 	**Note:** Make sure You added desired `constraints name`.
-Only constraints with no empty `constraints name` will be visisble at the final report.
+Only constraints with no empty `constraints name` will be visible at the final report.
 Not add `constraints name` for those that should be hidden.

 * You can use `PartDesign :: MultiTransform` at this dowel using `DatumPlane` to make more copies: